RPTU-EIS/ADSProject/02_ALU/README.md

 ## ALU Operations Supported

-The ALU supports all 11 RV32I operations:
+The ALU supports the following operations:
 - **ADD**: Addition with two's-complement wraparound
 - **SUB**: Subtraction with two's-complement wraparound
 - **AND**: Logical bitwise AND